 For pdf of CV, please click HERE

 Victor Cobo was born in 1971 to a Spanish mother and an American father.
 His autobiographical pieces explore lurid and playful melodramas that address the primal mysteries of sex, birth, death, damnation and salvation.
 His deepest unspoken concern is the nature of reality itself.

 Cobo is a self-taught photographer who draws inspiration from Surrealism, Film-noir and German Expressionism.
-Repeated visits to The Museo del Prado in Spain with his taxi-driving grandfather and seeing midnight thrillers in Florida with his poor and drug-addicted father as a child changed his life.
+Repeated visits to The Museo del Prado in Spain with his taxi-driving grandfather and seeing midnight thrillers in Florida with his father as a child changed his life.